bregman-arie/bregman-arie.github.io/_posts/aws/2019-11-19-aws-cloud-practitioner-notes.markdown

     * Operation of Managed services
         * Compute, Storage, Database, Networking

-AWS is basically responsible for anything you can't touch
+Responsibilities vary depending on the service used.
+AWS is basically responsible for anything you can't touch.

 ### AWS Compliance Programs